Quantum Control and General Recursion beyond the Unitary Case: Technical Results

 \subsection{Bound Variables}

-We prove that the set of bound variables of a well-formed statement (Definition~\ref{def:bv}) is well defined.
+We prove that the set of bound variables of a well-formed statement (see Section~\ref{ss:wf}) is well defined.
 It is useful to introduce the sets of input and output variables of a well-formed statement:

-\begin{definition}[Input and output variables] The sets of input and variables of well-formed statements are defined inductively as follows:
+\begin{definition}[Input and output variables] The sets of input and output variables of well-formed statements are defined inductively as follows:

 \end{definition}